-So Goffs returned to Guthrie County, Iowa, where they lived just east of Monteith.
-Just west of the town was the house that Laura’s parents, David and Emilia Jordan, had built.
+So the Goffs returned to Guthrie County, Iowa, where they settled just east of Monteith.
+Just west of Monteith was the house that Laura’s parents, David and Emilia Jordan, had built.
 Laura’s younger siblings were still at home–Floy (21), Lottie (19), Floyd (17), Collis (14), Cora (11), and Fred (almost 8).
 Early that Independence Day, they would have been busy feeding their livestock and getting horses and wagon ready, while Emilia and her daughters cooked food for the day–probably fried chicken.

 I imagine that one of the sisters stayed with Laura to help wash the faces and hands of her little ones, or pack the fried chicken in a basket, and maybe even one of Laura’s brothers helped Sherd with his chores.

 After they’d all climbed into the wagon, horses pulled them along a dirt road through the town of Monteith and west half a mile to the Jordan home.